Take a fresh look at your lifestyle.

 9. It is advisable to apply to an institution affiliated to your university

-This will help you save costs as you will only pay tuition fees equivalent to the one you pay in your home country.
-Your home country institution could also help you with the application process and foot additional costs you may incur.
+This will help you save costs, as you will only pay tuition fees equivalent to those you pay in your home country.
+Your home country’s institution could also help you with the application process and cover any additional costs you may incur.

 Most programs have an orientation before you leave.
-It may be at the business location or at your home.
-Afterwards, a follow-up orientation is often conducted once you arrive at your host country.
+It may be at the business location of your home.
+Afterward, a follow-up orientation is often conducted once you arrive in your host country.
 Both orientations are beneficial for the final details and questions that make everything function smoothly.

 That’s it for studying abroad as an international exchange student.
 Have you studied abroad as an international exchange student?
-Have been on an international exchange programme before?
+Have you been on an international exchange program before?
 Please share your experience in the comment section below.
-If you found this video helpful, thumb up and share with someone.
+If you found this video helpful, thumb it up and share it with someone.
 If you are yet to subscribe to the After School Africa channel, now is a good time to do that.
 Until next time, YOUR SUCCESS MATTERS!